checkraisefold/rbx-dom/docs/smooth-grid.md

 2. Offset (65536): `(0x00, 0x00, 0xFF)`
 3. Offset (256): `(0x00, 0x00, 0xFF)`
 4. Offset (1): `(0x02, 0x00, 0x01)`

+Chunks have a maximum world position in chunk space of 262,144 on each axis.
+After this point, voxels are located in a region (above 2<sup>23</sup> in world space) where floating point precision devolves to `1.0`, and the engine refuses to load a blob that contains chunks beyond this point.

 | Field Name     | Format               | Value                                                                               |
 | :------------- | :------------------- | :---------------------------------------------------------------------------------- |